Cuomo handily defeats 'resistance' challenger Cynthia Nixon, as far-left Dems fall in several key races

 The current attorney general, Barbara Underwood, was appointed in May when Eric Schneiderman resigned after he was accused of physically abusing women.
 Underwood declined to run for election.

 The results, on the whole, were mostly expected, even if this primary season has shown that upsets are almost the new normal.
-Williams, the lieutenant general candidate, has reportedly faced significant financial troubles and was found guilty of obstructing an emergency vehicle after he blocked an ambulance at an immigrants' rights rally last month.
+Williams, the lieutenant general candidate, had reportedly faced significant financial troubles and was found guilty of obstructing an emergency vehicle after he blocked an ambulance at an immigrants' rights rally last month.

 OPINION: CUOMO, AMERICA'S ALWAYS BEEN GREAT -- AND MY ANCESTORS WERE SLAVES!